 Figure 5.
 Divergent slopes (A) disperse surface water, whereas convergent slopes (B) concentrate water.
 Surface flow paths are indicated by the arrows.

-slightly inclined or nearly level.
+Figure 6.
+At the toe of a hill slope, the gradient is only slightly inclined or nearly level.
 Blue arrows represent flow paths of surface water (solid arrow) and groundwater (dashed arrow).

 Observe and document the soil